YU-Zhejian/art_modern/docs/Contributing.md

 ### Profiling

 Run `./profile.sh intel-advisor` to run the profiler using Intel Advisor.
 You have to have it installed to run this.
-We're now working on supporting Valgrind.
+You may also profile the software using `intel-vtune` (for Intyel VTune Profiler), `nsys` (For NVidia Nsight Systems), or `valgrind` (for Valgrind Callgrind) as the first parameter.

 ### Others